Expertise

 OSI has extensive experience designing accurate and effective instruments for the scientific community, and managing their mass production for large experiments.
 We designed and built our own data acquisition system, Long-Wire Data Acquisition, which is used by both our high-energy physics and neuroscience customers.
 Additionally, we have designed and manufactured over twenty unique telemetry devices for neuroscience research.
 For more information on our design and production work at OSI, please visit our products page.

 In the past fifteen years, OSI manufactured hundreds of BCAM's devices for high energy physics experiments.
-OSI designed and developed the Wire Position Sensor (WPS) for CERN in 2008, and has since supplied dozens of these devices to CERN and NSRL.
-High energy physics instrumentation remains an important part of the company's business, including the successful award of this Phase I SBIR for contactless alignment in a clean room, which was awarded in partnership with FermiLab.
+The company founders designed and built the Wire Position Sensor (WPS) in 2008, and has since supplied dozens of these devices to CERN in geneva and NSRL in china.
+High energy physics instrumentation remains an important part of the company's business.
+Open Source Instruments has the recipient of three SBIR Phase I grants to date, although we no longer persue government funding in any form.

-Shortly after it's inception, the company began a partnership with epilepsy researchers at University College London Institute of Neurology (UCL ION) to collaboratively design a fully-implantable, telemetry system for recording electroencephalogram (EEG) in mice and rats for epilepsy research.
+Shortly after its inception, the company began a partnership with epilepsy researchers at University College London Institute of Neurology (UCL ION) to collaboratively design a fully-implantable, telemetry system for recording intracranial electroencephalogram (iEEG) in mice and rats for epilepsy research.
 Funding for the collaboration was provided by UCL.
-Beginning in 2010, after the publication of our first paper describing the system, production and sale of telemetry devices has been responsible for the greater part of the company's revenue.
-In 2020 we sold five hundred such devices for $500 each to dozens of different medical research groups around the world.
-The technology is now used in academic and corporate animal research laboratories worldwide.
-Open Source Instruments is the recipient of three SBIR Phase I grants to date.
+Beginning in 2010, after the publication of our first paper describing the system, production and sale telemetry devices has been responsible for most of our revenue.
+In 2020 we sold five hundred such devices for $500 each to dozens of medical research groups.
+In 2024 we sold over one thousand such devices for $600 each to corporate and academic customers worldwide.